Creating an SSH Client

 }

-If you prefer, you can load several public key identities and pass these so any keys can be used for authentication.
+If you prefer you can load a number of public key identities and pass these so any of the keys can be used for authentication.

 }